 3. Aid in reducing Belly Fat: A new University of Michigan Cardiovascular Center study suggests that blueberries may help reduce belly fat and risk factors for cardiovascular disease and metabolic syndrome.
 So far, we know that the fruit works on rats, which were the test subjects.
 A blueberry-enriched powder was mixed into the rats’ diet, which was either low-fat or high-fat rat chow.
 After 90 days, the rats with the blueberry-enriched diet had less abdominal fat, lower triglycerides, lower cholesterol and improved fasting glucose and insulin sensitivity.
 And their health was even better when combined with the low-fat diet.
 That group had lower body weight, lower total fat mass and reduced liver mass than the rats on the high-fat diet.
 An enlarged liver is linked to obesity and insulin resistance, a hallmark of diabetes.
-Although more research is needed to confirm these results in humans, a related study presented at the same conference showed that men with risk factors for heart disease who drank wild blueberry juice for three weeks seemed to experience slight improvements in glucose and insulin control.

 4. Helps promote urinary tract health: The building of colonies of certain bacteria like b-coli along the lining of the inner walls of urinary tract is responsible for this infection, resulting in inflammation, burning sensation during in passage of urine and other complications.
 Here, Blue Berries can be surprisingly beneficial.
 It has a compound formed of big polymer like heavy molecules which inhibits the growth of such bacteria.
 It also has some anti biotic properties which adds to this effect.
 These heavy and big molecules almost wash-off these bacteria along the tract, thereby preventing the infection.